top of page

 Rolling Shutter

 For static subjects this is not an issue, but panning with moving subjects can distort objects that can ruin an image.
-Thus, with the electronic shutter, "rolling shutter" (or "scan speed") can be very important.
+Thus, with the electronic shutter, "rolling shutter" (or "scan speed") can be very important metric.
 Although it's something that is gradually getting better over time, many cameras are still too slow to reliably shoot fast moving subjects.
 Here are some sensor scan speeds from a few popular cameras that I could find around the internet (for stills photography, NOT video).
 Colour coded to help illustrate severity.

 38f7f6c2873e4a658de58d716260fe2f.jfif